-Researchers have introduced the concept of metaform optics – integration of freeform optics and metasurfaces into a single optical component.
+Researchers have introduced the concept of metaform optics – integrating freeform optics and metasurfaces into a single optical component.
 This metaform architecture will benefit high-resolution optical systems with a compact form factor, such as augmented reality displays, sensors, and mobile cameras.

 The researchers experimentally realized a miniature imager using a metaform mirror.
-They used enhanced electron beam lithography process on a freeform substrate to fabricate the mirror.
-Metaforms offer design degrees of freedom that will support a new generation of optical systems.
+They used an enhanced electron beam lithography process on a freeform substrate to fabricate the mirror.
+Metaforms offer design degrees of freedom to support a new generation of optical systems.

 The inspiration for the metaform optics is to serve as the combiner for a near-eye display.
 Near-eye display development is one field where metaforms can be particularly useful for imaging.
 The optic that combines the real-world view and the digital image should conform to the existing curved glass shape.

 Freeform surface systems have been shown to achieve diffraction-limited optical performance in compact folded geometries.
 Light interacts with subwavelength structures that decorate a planar surface to control the wavefront.
 The local phase of the output light is controlled by changing feature properties with dimensions ranging from tens to hundreds of nanometers.